oldnomad/picosocks5/docs/auth-source.md

     to generate a response in the output buffer and return its length on success, or `-1` on error.

-The callback must implement method at least the method `AUTHFILE_CHECK`.
+The callback must implement at least the method `AUTHFILE_CHECK`.
 It must also properly handle call with NULL parameter `user` (as described above) and check validity of all parameters in calls that don't ignore these parameters.